 Fishers: Making a comeback

-- August 2013 - National Park Service proposes to return fishers to the Cascades at Mount Rainier and North Cascades National Park.
+- August 2013 - National Park Service proposes to return fishers to the Cascades at Mount Rainier and North Cascades National Parks and surrounding national forests.

-- 1998 -WA Fish and Wildlife Commission lists fishers as endangered in WA.
+- 1998 - Washington Fish and Wildlife Commission lists fishers as endangered in WA.

-- 1800’s thru early 1900’s-Fishers heavily trapped for mink-like fur and large extent of habitat is logged.
+- 1800s to 1900s-Fishers are heavily trapped for thick fur and large extent of habitat is logged.